 Key Dates

-March 6: Deadline for all admitted and waitlisted students to confirm or decline offer via the Harvard Summer School online application system
+Deadline for admitted and waitlisted students to accept or decline offer via online application system | March 12 |

 If the status of your enrollment changes and you need to withdraw from a program, please complete the following steps: